kaglet/etch-a-sketch/README.md

 ## Project Description

-A game featuring a pixelated canvas to be sketched on using various pens, as part of [TOP](https://www.theodinproject.com).
+This is a game featuring a grid to be drawn on using various pens and tools, as part of the open source web development course [The Odin Project](https://www.theodinproject.com).
+This is the fourth assignment of the foundations section.

 Find the live preview [here](https://kaglet.github.io/etch-a-sketch/).